Nitoos/occupancy_ratio/README.md

 ## Note
 1. Grafana and influxdb servers should be running while executing the detect.py file.

-2. Press `q` anytome duing the video detection to stop the process.
+2. Press `q` anytime duing the video detection to stop the process.

 ## Acknowledgments
 * [Yolo v3 official paper](https://arxiv.org/abs/1804.02767)